-The Graduate Studies Committee (GSC) is charged with overseeing curriculum and assessment across the graduate programs.
+The Graduate Studies Committee (GSC) is charged with overseeing curriculum across MDJ graduate programs.
 It will include the following members:

-- 1. The Graduate Studies Coordinator shall be the chair. - 2.
-The Associate Director of the School shall be an ex officio member. - 3.
-The graduate interest areas shall each be represented by one elected committee member. - 4.
-Two additional members at-large may be elected. - 5.
-A graduate student enrolled in the JMC master's program shall be appointed to the committee by the Graduate Studies Coordinator.
-The graduate student is a non-voting committee member. - 6.
-Only members of the JMC Graduate Faculty Committee may be elected to the Graduate Studies Committee.
-Members of the Graduate Studies Committee shall be elected by the Faculty Advisory Committee. - 7.
-The length of term of each elected committee member shall be two years. - 8.
-To ensure continuity, the election of members of the Graduate Studies Committee shall be held at the beginning of the second year of the Graduate Studies Chair's two-year term.
-The Graduate Studies Coordinator in consultation with the Director of the School will nominate a slate of candidates for election, and nominations also will be accepted from the floor.
+- 1. The Graduate Studies Coordinator shall be the chair.
+If no one is serving in the Graduate Studies Coordinator role, the FAC will elect the committee chair. - 2.
+The Director of the School shall be an ex officio, non-voting member. - 3.
+A graduate student enrolled in the MDJ master's program shall be appointed to the committee by the School director or Graduate Studies Coordinator, in consultation with the FAC.
+The graduate student is a non-voting committee member. - 4.
+Only members of the MDJ Graduate Faculty Committee may be elected to the Graduate Studies Committee.
+Members of the Graduate Studies Committee shall be elected by the Faculty Advisory Committee. - 5.
+Four faculty representatives elected annually representing graduate interest areas. - 6.
+GSC curricular actions move to the College Curriculum Committee for consideration.
+The CCC "shall act as an advisory and recommendatory committee to the Dean on all matters of curriculum and course offerings in which the department Curriculum Committees are involved," according to the TT CBA, Article VI, Section 4C.